harryhanYuhao/guide_for_self_studying_programming/src/introduction/set_up_computer.md

 Hardware is the keyboard, the chips, and anything that exist physically.
 Software is everything else, including the operating system, the integrated development environment (IDE), etc.

+## Choosing Software

+### What is Operating System

+It seems worthy to first clear up some misconception on computer software, especially the operating system (OS).

+#### Operating System is Independent from Computer Hardware:

+Many think software and hardware are inseparable, as summarised in the phrase: "I want to buy a Windows Computer".
+This is a misconception.
+What the speaker means is he wants to buy a computer that runs the Windows Operating System, but in fact, the computer can run any operating system he likes; let it be linux, BSD, or even MacOS[^OS_Nomenclature].
+This misconception is rooted from the modern commercial practise to sell the computer hardware with pre-installed operating system.
+Apple is more egregious as to allow a computer to run MacOS if and only if it is made by Apple. [^Windows_On_Mac]

+#### Operating System is Different from the User Interface (UI)

+The second misconception is that operating system determines computer's appearence, as summrised in the phrase: "I like MacOS because its UI is pretty".
+Operating system is utterly unrelated to the UI or apperence, although display functionalities usually incorparates deeply into the operating system and certain operating systems are distributed with a default UI.

+#### Definition of Operating System

+The correct definition for operating system is, to put simply

+> \[Operating system is\] an intermediary between the user of the computer and the computer hardware. [^OS Concept]

+That is, operating system is magical software that allow one to interact with silicon chips by typing the keyboard and watching the screen.
+Common operating systems include Windows, MacOS, and series of Linux distributions.
+There are many less known ones.
+The BSD, Solaris, belongs to the Unix family.
+AmigaOS, OS/2, BeOS, RISC OS, MorphOS, and Haiku were famous in their days.
+Minux is another designed for teaching purpose.
+There are too many to be listed here.

+### Choosing Operating System

 ## Hardware: what constitutes a computer

 For a beginner any functional computer will do.